 Enforce Your Parental Rights With Our Assistance

-Determining paternity or parentage is an important step to enforce your rights to parenting time or child support.
+Do not delay establishing and enforcing your rights to parenting time or child support.
 At Shyama S. Parikh, P.C., in Waukegan, our team of attorneys can represent you in every step of the process.
-You can ask us your questions and we will explain what you can expect when it comes to parentage and paternity.
+You can ask us your questions and we will explain what you can expect, without sugar coating, so that you are not surprised or disappointed.

 What You Should Know About Parentage And Paternity

 If no agreement is reached, the court can conduct a pretrial conference to make a recommendation about custody and visitation.
-The court can also conduct a trial and make a decision if the parties cannot reach an agreement on their own.
-Financial support is also awarded in these cases, and it can be awarded retroactive to the date of birth of the minor child(ren), in addition to pregnancy expenses.
+If the court recommendations are not accepted, the court will conduct a trial and make a decision.
+Financial support is also awarded in these cases, and it can be awarded retroactively to the date of birth of the minor child(ren), in addition to pregnancy expenses.
 Parties will need to attend the approved parenting class before the entry of the final parenting or joint parenting agreement.

 Discuss Your Rights Regarding Parentage/Paternity In A Free Consult

-You have rights as a parent that you deserve to enforce.
+You have rights as a parent that you deserve to establish and enforce.
 When it comes to parentage or paternity, we can help you with these rights.
-We provide free initial consultations, so reach out to us today to schedule yours.
+We provide a free initial consultation, so reach out to us today to schedule yours.
 You can call 847-557-1517 or send us an email.